-Commented [BT21]: Does FEMA allow fences in the Floodway?

-Commented [JT22R21]: It would be extremely difficult and expensive to install a fence.
-It would not be allowed if there is a net rise.
-This is a hold over from concerns that were raised that provisions would preclude someone from detouring trespass.
-Legal recommended that fencing be allowed.

-Commented [BT23]: Most municipalities I have worked in limit the retaining wall height to 4 feet.
-If higher, there would be a second retaining wall setback from the lower wall to allow for planting.
-If fencing is placed on the lower wall and does not exceed the maximum combined height, the setback would not be required.

-Commented [JT24R23]: Staff agrees with this suggestion.

-Commented [JT25]: Staff does not recommend this change.
-This provision is intended for areas such as properties adjacent to the Bench.

 1. Fences and retaining walls shall be designed and made of materials that so not be a safety hazard to sidewalk, Greenbelt, and Nature path users.

-2. Fences and retaining walls within 5'-15' of the Greenbelt and Nature Path or adjacent to public parks shall have the following characteristics:
+2. Fences and retaining walls within 5'- 15' of the Greenbelt and Nature Path or adjacent to public parks shall have the following characteristics: - a.

-a.
 Fences may separate but not hide spaces.
-An example material that would achieve this characteristic is wrought iron.

-b.
-Provide separation while encouraging interaction between private property and users of the Greenbelt, Nature Path, or public park.
+An example material that would achieve this characteristic is wrought iron. - b.
+Provide separation while encouraging interaction between private property and users of the Greenbelt, Nature Path, or public park. - c.

-c.
 Be designed, fabricated with materials or setback so as not be a safety hazard to Greenbelt and Nature Path users.

-3. Opaque fences and retaining walls greater than three- and one-half feet (3.5') in height must be screened from view from the Greenbelt, Nature Path, public park, or public right-of-way with landscaping.
+3. Opaque fences and retaining walls greater than four feet (4') in height must be screened from view from the Greenbelt, Nature Path, public park, or public right-of-way with landscaping.
 4. Fences and retaining walls shall not obstruct the clear vision triangle or access to required parking, public utility boxes, meters, or other infrastructure.
 5. Fence setbacks and height limitations cannot be amended by the Planned Unit Development process.

-Commented [BT26]: I assume this is meant to be landscaping.
-But, what is the standard?

-Commented [JT27R26]: This could be reworded to be Opaque fences and retaining walls greater than three- and one-half feet (3.5') in height must be screened from view from the Greenbelt, Nature Path, public park, or public right-of-way with Type A landscaping.